n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.lmchatgooglevertex.md

 **Project ID**: the project ID from your Google Cloud account to use. n8n dynamically loads projects from the Google Cloud account, but you can also specify it manually.

-**Model Name**: the name of the model to use to generate the completion, for example `gemini-1.5-flash-001`, `gemini-1.5-pro-001`, etc. You can find the list of available models [here](https://cloud.google.com/vertex-ai/generative-ai/docs/learn/models).
+**Model Name**: the name of the model to use to generate the completion, for example `gemini-1.5-flash-001`, `gemini-1.5-pro-001`, etc. You can find the list of available models [here](https://cloud.google.com/vertex-ai/generative-ai/docs/learn/models){:target=_blank .external-link}.

 ## Node options